LottieFiles/dotlottie-android/README.md

 - `DotLottieAnimation.load(Config)` : Setup the initial configuration
 - `DotLottieAnimation.setSegments(Float, Float)` : Defining the first and last frame
 - `DotLottieAnimation.setPlayMode(Mode)` : Defining the first and last frame
-- `DotLottieAnimation.setBackground(Int)` : Set the animation background
+- `DotLottieAnimation.setBackgroundColor(Int)` : Set the animation background
 - `DotLottieAnimation.setUseFrameInterpolation(Boolean)` : When enabled it renders frames in between.